A clampdown on the internet

 What has passed off?

-Following the terrorist atrocity at London Bridge remaining Saturday, Theresa May beefed up her manifesto promise to introduce greater authorities controls over the net and the way humans use it.
+Following the terrorist atrocity at London Bridge last Saturday, Theresa May beefed up her manifesto promise to introduce greater authority control over the net and the way humans use it.
 “We cannot allow this [jihadist] ideology the safe space it needs to reproduce,” she said.
 “Yet that is exactly what the net, and the huge agencies that provide internet-primarily based services, provide.”
-She then was known as on “allied democratic governments” to sign up collectively to regulate cyberspace and “prevent the spread of extremism and terrorist planning.”
+She then was known as one of “the allied democratic governments” to sign up collectively to regulate cyberspace and “prevent the spread of extremism and terrorist planning.”

 How can the United Kingdom modify our online world?